 Why Trading Part Time Can make Sense

 One way around this is to trade part-time while holding down your regular job.
 This removes the immediate pressure to perform.
-It will let you concentrate on trading without fear hanging over your head.
+It will let you concentrate on trading without worry hanging over your head.

 Plenty of people trade part-time.
 Does the fact that they are part-time mean that they make less money?
 Not at all!
 If being a part-time trader is what you want to do, you can be just as successful as those who trade full time.